MariaCTocora/Transcriptomics-Amazonian-plant-ant/DTU_analysis/README.md

 | g8428	| 0.025726378 |

 ### OPTIONAL: Post-hoc filtering on the standard deviation in proportions
+Love et al (2018) describe the following Post-hoc, non-specific filtering of the DRIMSeq transcript p-values and adjusted p-values, that can improve the FDR and OFDR control considered the standard deviation (SD) of the per-sample proportions as a filtering statistic:

 ```{r Install and Load Packages}
 res.txp.filt <- DRIMSeq::results(d, level="feature")
 smallProportionSD <- function(d, filter=0.1) {